Mormon missionary: Schedule

 Generally, missionaries wake up at 6:30 am.
 After praying, exercising (30 minutes), and eating breakfast, they spend two hours studying the scriptures and other materials.
-If they are teaching in a foreign language, they'll spend another 30 minutes to an hour studying the language.
+If they are teaching in a foreign language, they will spend another 30 minutes to an hour studying the language.
 Missionaries leave their place of residence at 10 am to proselytize (or 10:30 am or 11 am if teaching in a foreign language).
 They have an hour for lunch and dinner, and return to their apartment by 9 pm, or 9:30 if they are in the process of teaching a lesson at the end of the day.
 They plan for the next day's activities, pray, and are encouraged to write in their personal journal, but are not required to.
 Missionaries then retire to bed at 10:30 pm.

 On January 25, 2017, the church announced that schedules can be modified depending on the area in which missionaries serve.